damienvanrobaeys/Run-in-Sandbox/README.md

 # Run in Sandbox
+This allows you to do the below things in Windows Sandbox just from a right-click
-Run PS1, VBS, EXE, MSI or extract ZIP directly in Windows Sandbox from a right-click
+- Run PS1, VBS, EXE, MSI or
+- Extract ZIP directly
+- Share a specific folder

 ![alt text](https://github.com/damienvanrobaeys/Run-in-Sandbox/blob/master/run_ps1_preview.gif.gif)